REGISTRATION IS OPEN FOR OUR 5-DAY ONLINE PARTNER'S BETRAYAL TRAUMA INTENSIVE PROGRAM

 Why am I feeling physical pain in addition to emotional pain?

-in the system, meaning both partners and children, safe.
+One of the primary purposes of a monogamous, committed relationship is safety and security.
+Human beings bond for many purposes but a secure relationship keeps all parties in the system, meaning both partners and children, safe.
 Betrayal by a significant other is a direct threat to safety and when discovered, there’s a physical attack on the attachment

 system by the fear system.
 This explains your physical pain; the pain of betrayal can feel searing or like you’ve literally been wounded.

-natural survival behavior.
-Be careful about further traumatizing yourself when you start to go through email accounts, cell phone records, or consider calling his/her affair partner.
+Make no mistake, you’ve experienced a horrendous trauma, which may have you engaging in uncharacteristic behaviors in service of trying to restore safety to your world.
+This is natural survival behavior.
+Be careful about further traumatizing yourself when you start to go through email accounts, cell phone records, or consider calling their affair partner.
 It’s unlikely that these behaviors will give you the relief, peace, or explanations you’re seeking.
 Get help.
 Call a therapist and go to a 12-step meeting for family members.
 Consult with others who have gone through this so you don’t have to make decisions on your own.
 If you’re in crisis, you need a trusted other who can guide you to make sound decisions for yourself and for your family.

 Am I “codependent”?